How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 There are two plans:

-The Zoom Client SDK is available to you at no price if you have a Pro, Business, or Enterprise account.
+The Zoom Client SDK is available at no price if you have a Pro, Business, or Enterprise account.

 How about to rate this article?